For People With a Physical Disability

-Assistance dogs accompany their partner wherever they go, including the workplace, school, shopping and traveling.
+Service Dogs accompany their partner wherever they go, including the workplace, shopping and traveling.
 These dogs provide a degree of independence that many people with a disability have never had before.
 Not having to depend on another person is a priceless gift.